BKKBN

 political crisis:

-has created major problems for almost all Indonesian families.
+created major economic issues for almost all Indonesian families.

 The agency charged with creating sustainable population growth